-As discussed above the basic service a network offers is the ability to transmit information, however specific characteristics of this service can differ from network to network.
+The basic service a network offers is the ability to transmit information, however specific characteristics of this service can differ from network to network.

-In a circuit-switched network, information is sent over a circuit or dedicated channel between the sender and receiver.
-In a packet-switched network information is sent as packets over a common channel, each packet must contain some information to identify it.
+In a circuit-switched network, information is sent over a circuit or dedicated channel between the sender and receiver that is reserved for the duration of the session.
+In a packet-switched network information is sent as packets over a common channel, no resources are reserved & each packet must contain some information to identify it.

 In a connection-oriented network, a connection must first be established between users before information can be sent.
 The network must keep "state" information so that it knows which connections are established.
 In a connectionless network, no connection set-up is required and no state is required in within the network.
+All circuit switched networks are connection oriented, packet switched networks may be either connection oriented or connectionless.